-Kaya Cade is having a really bad day/week/month/life.
-The guitar player has been trying to better herself, break away from the villains she’d fallen in with as a teen, but either fate or karma or the universe seem determined to drag her back down.
-Then, the real icing on the mycotoxin cake, it seems now the fae are real and plucking out the eyes of any who look on them without permission, as she has.
+Kaya Cade is having a really bad life.
+She’s tried to turn things around, turn away from the path she’d been set on in her teens by people who probably didn’t have all her best interests at heart, but either fate or karma or the universe seem determined to drag her back.
+Then, the real icing on the mycotoxin cake, turns out the fae are real and plucking the eyes out of any who look on them without permission – as she now has.

 Irongate is a story about friendships, family, growing up, hidden people zealously guarding their privacy, and about a world undergoing great change.
 Things that were once only dreamed about are suddenly becoming real, but twisted into nightmares by the irresponsible and reckless.
 Monsters hunt men, while in the shadows future Gods lie teething.

 Check out the story with pictures coming to this site and Youtube in 2020.

 Genres: Science Fiction, Mystery, Adventure.
 Elements of horror and quite a bit of action, and a lot of inspiration and reference to fantasy, folklore, and mythology.

 Warnings: Violence and death.
 One character is seen abused by her mother in the beginning.
 Some mild swearing.

 Irongate is a sci-fi adventure mystery set in a contemporary-ish world – think X-Files/Doctor Who/Scooby-Doo

 - The Dibbles

 - Jennifer Airhart